 - Transfer to a glass container with a plastic lid or a nontoxic refillable squeeze tube.
 If necessary, add the remaining tablespoon of water in order to achieve the appropriate texture for the squeeze tube.
 We like this 100% BPA, PC and phthalate free refillable squeeze tube.
 Mix with a fork to blend any powder that didn’t get incorporated into the toothpaste.

-Note: Only use stainless steel utensils with bentonite clay, when it comes in contact with water, it’s highly negative charge attracts metals.
+Note: Don’t use stainless steel utensils with bentonite clay.
+When it comes in contact with water, it’s highly negative charge attracts metals.